mieweb/docs/content/functions/encounters/goals.md

 ![](../goals.assets/49e4805a68b7a8755f51dd0c83b47f01.png)

 The Patient Clinical Visit Summary has been updated to make it more uniform, compact, and easier to read as a handout given to the patient (or shared to the portal) on the conclusion of their visit.
-The updated Visit Summary uses 3 main layouts of: Clinical Summary, Vitals, & Vitals_list to populate the contents and includes the Depart Instructions encounter section.
+The updated Visit Summary uses 3 main layouts of: Clinical Summary, Vitals, & Vitals_list to populate the contents and includes the Goals encounter section.